kleqing/VAIO-SVF14217SGW-Hackintosh/README.md

 ![lspcon_debug](./img/desktop.jpg)
 <h6 align="center">Desktop preview</h6>

+## This project will be shutting down because VoodooPS2Controller.kext cause a boot loop when booting first time with OC

+- Also Hackintosh will dead soon because Apple had introduced their new chip: Apple Silicon (ARM), which mean macOS will soon not supported x86 (Intel) any more.
+- This (may be) the last Hackintosh project i've made.
+If acidanthera updated their kext to newest version (Which has fixed the boot loop error), i will come back and update the EFI!

 ## Attention: Please read all the issues I wrote here before you use this EFI!

 May be you will asked me why should you read all of the issues here.
 The answer is: